 Even though this dessert is quick to fix, it has a creamy pumpkin taste and golden harvest look...just like traditional pumpkin pie.
 It's a great dessert for both everyday dinners and special-occasion suppers.—Linda Clapp, Stow, Ohio

 After a big meal, folks really go for this light lemon treat.
 The shortbread crust is the perfect base for the fluffy top layers.
 I've prepared this sunny dessert for church suppers for years and I always get recipe requests. —Muriel DeWitt, Maynard, Massachusetts

 Here's a fun, layered dessert that will appeal to all ages.
 If you want it even nuttier, you can use chunky peanut butter, and if you're not a fan of cashews, substitute your favorite nut.
 This peanut butter lasagna is one of my favorite pudding desserts. —Barbara Schindler, Napoleon, Ohio

 I live in Traverse City, the Cherry Capital of the World.
 What better way to celebrate our wonderful orchards than by using plump, tart dried cherries in my favorite desserts?
 This slow-cooked rice pudding recipe always turns out wonderful. —Deb Perry, Traverse City, Michigan

 The desserts of my dreams have both chocolate and peanut butter.
 So, when I came up with this rich chocolate and peanut butter dessert, it quickly became my all-time favorite.
-It's a cinch to whip together because it doesn't require any baking. —Debbie Price, LaRue, Ohio
+It's a cinch to whip together because it doesn't require any baking.
+My family loves thie chocolate peanut butter cup lasagna! —Debbie Price, LaRue, Ohio